ycrash/buggyapp/README.md

 ## How to run buggyApp locally?

-#### Run buggyApp web application
+#### a) Run buggyApp as a  web application

+1. Download latest buggyapp from [here](https://tier1app.com/dist/buggyapp/buggyapp-latest.zip).

+2. Unzip the same to a folder say (i.e. /opt/buggyapp).

-You will find launch file in the folder once you unzip the file.
-Run the launch file as shown below
+3. You will find launch file in the folder once you unzip the file.
+Based on your Operating System, invoke an appropriate launch script:

 ```
 Windows: c:\workspace\buggyapp\launch.bat